SEO Migration 2025: The Complete Guide

 Test and Test Again

 This is a good time to test your site’s functionality and UX.
 Check how the CSS responds to different devices and see if there are any issues.
-For testing, it’s best practice to view your new site in different browsers on different devices to cover all types of users.
+For testing purposes, it’s best practice to view your new site in different browsers on different devices to cover all types of users.

-At this stage, it’s also a great time to test validation errors or when and how your site breaks to ensure your new site delivers a high-quality UX.
+It’s also a great time to test validation errors or when and how your site breaks to ensure you deliver a high-quality UX.

 Pre-Launch Technical Site Migration SEO

-Now that you’ve reviewed and optimized your content for SEO, it’s time to dive into the technical details of your site to make it more SEO-friendly as well.
+Now that you’ve reviewed and optimized your content for Organic Search, it’s time to examine your site's technical details.

 Before launch, check, establish, and optimize the following:

-• Crawl Times: The more time Google’s crawlers spend on your site, the better.
-You need to ensure you direct crawlers to the right pages and have limited errors on your legacy site.
+- Crawl Times: The more time Google’s crawlers spend on your site, the better.
+Ensure you direct crawlers to the right pages and have limited errors on your legacy site.

-• Search Accessibility Testing: Consider how accessibility tools like screen readers interact with the content on your site.
-Optimize your alt text and metadata to ensure it clearly describes your content.
+- Search Accessibility Testing: Consider how accessibility tools like screen readers interact with your site's content.
+Ensure your alt text and metadata clearly describe your content.

-• Check Mobile Crawling and Responsiveness: Due to Google’s mobile-first indexing and its preference for mobile responsive sites, your new site should run flawlessly for mobile because search engine crawlers will verify.
+- Check Mobile Crawling and Responsiveness: Because of Google’s mobile-first indexing and preference for mobile-responsive sites, your new site should run flawlessly on mobile devices.
 Optimize your new site so your rankings aren’t hurt.

-• Sitemap HTML: Your HTML sitemap should contain the URLs on your site that aren’t directly linked from your site’s main navigation and will help boost your page discovery and indexing efforts.
+- Sitemap HTML: Your HTML sitemap should contain the URLs on your site that aren’t directly linked from your site’s main navigation.
+Including these will help boost your page discovery and indexing efforts.
 Keep in mind that you shouldn’t include too many URLs in this sitemap, and if your site has thousands of URLs, you should build a segmented HTML sitemap.

 Launch Day Tasks and Action Items